gene-git/pyconcurrent/Docs/_build/html/_sources/README.rst.txt

     if __name__ == '__main__':
         asyncio.run(main())

-For equivalent multiprocessor version then, as above, simply replace *ProcRunAsyncio* with *ProcRunMp* and drop any references to **async/await**.
+For equivalent multiprocessor version for this one, same as above, simply replace *ProcRunAsyncio* with *ProcRunMp* and drop any references to **async/await**.

-The user supplied function must return a 2-tuple of *(success:bool, answer:Any)* where success should be *True* if function succeeded.
+The caller supplied function here, *test_func_async()*, must return a 2-tuple of *(success:bool, answer:Any)* where success should be *True* if function succeeded.

-The function may optionally raise an *RuntimeError* exception, but typically setting *success* is sufficient.
+The function may optionally raise a *RuntimeError* exception, but typically setting *success* is sufficient.
+If you are using execptions then please use this one.

 ########
 Appendix